 Since 2020 years, tens of thousands of memberships and subscription sites have been born.
 And many of the biggest brands added some form of membership to their offering.
 Including Disney with the launch of Disney+ just in time for children around the world to be locked down at home (phew!)

 In this article, we’ll be looking at some of the reasons you should add a membership or subscription site to your digital marketing business, whether you offer organic or paid social media marketing, SEO, web development, copywriting or anything in between.

 #1: The most obvious reason to start a membership (and the one that gets talked about the most) is recurring revenue.

-Members sign up to a recurring monthly payment which could be anything from a few pounds a month to several hundred, often with an option to pay for a year in advance in return for discount or other benefit.
+Members sign up for a recurring monthly payment which could be anything from a few pounds a month to several hundred, often with an option to pay for a year in advance in return for a discount or another benefit.

-For you as the business owner, recurring income is a huge benefit and means you are starting each month with money in the bank to pay your growing team and provide you with a consistent income.
+For you as a business owner, recurring income is a huge benefit and means you are starting each month with money in the bank to pay your growing team and provide you with a consistent income.